a-fsh-r/Cancer-Detection-using-Attention-Based-Network/README.md

 Accurate classification of breast cancer subtypes in histopathology images is a crucial step in computer-aided diagnosis.
 We leverage attention modules in deep neural networks to enable the model (VGG16) to learn where to focus, helping both improve prediction performance and provide visual explanations for clinical validation.

-The model was trained and evaluated on a labeled dataset of histopathological image patches categorized into multiple cancer types.
+The model was trained and evaluated on a labeled dataset of histopathological image patches.

 ## 🖼️ Model Architecture

 Below are visualizations of the proposed attention-based network architecture:

-### 🔍 Inner architecture pf the attention module
+### 🔍 Inner architecture of the attention module
 ![Attention Network Overview](images/att.png)

 ### 🧩 The overall network architecture